Sampling diverse near-optimal solutions via algorithmic quantum annealing: Diversity measure

 \section{Diversity measure}

 In this article, we introduce a notion of diversity that is an inherent characteristic of the spin-glass configuration representing problem instances and not an attribute of any classical or quantum solvers employed to tackle the problem.
-We focus on an Ising spin-glass problem Hamiltonians
+We focus on spin-glass Ising Hamiltonians with quadratic interactions

 where $J_{i,j}$ and $h_{i}=J_{i,i}$ are coupling interactions and local fields encoding the problem specification for each instance containing $N$ binary variables $s_i = \pm 1$.
+However, our diversity measure definition can be extended to other generalized models over discrete spaces with nonbinary variables and/or higher order interactions, such as factor graphs or k-SAT problems with $k \geq 3$~\cite{mezard_information_2009} or modern Hopfield networks~\cite{krotov_hopfield_2016}.

 The widely used measure to benchmark various heuristic solvers is time-to-solution (TTS)~\cite{ronnow_defining_2014}, or more generally time-to-approximation-ratio; that is the time needed to find (with a given certainty) at least a solution whose energy is within the desired low-energy manifold, see Appendix~\ref{sec:app1}.
-The targeted manifold's width is typically taken as a fraction (i.e., approximation ratio $a_r$) of the total energy bandwidth.
+The targeted manifold's width is typically taken as a fraction, i.e., \emph{approximation ratio} $a_r$, of the total energy bandwidth.
 However, one is often interested in having a protocol that not only gives excellent residual energies but can also effectively sample from a variety of {\it distinct} solutions.
-In order to quantify this, below we introduce {\it time-to-diversity} (TTD).
+To quantify this, below we introduce {\it time-to-diversity} (TTD).

-Let's first consider all the low-energy states within a given approximation ratio above the ground state.
+Let us first consider all the low-energy states within a given approximation ratio above the ground state.
 The goal is to divide those states into classes, or \textit{types}, such that the states belonging to different classes differ significantly.
 We define such types or clusters of solutions in the configuration space by dividing the low-energy spectrum into distinct basins of attraction as far as they are \textit{distant} from all other such clusters according to an acceptable metric,